slowphil/SVG_and_TeXmacs_for_LibreOffice/README.md

     * Other equations such as TextMath could olso be converted (contributions welcome)

-* __Eable copy-pasting SVG drawings between LO and Inkscape__ (or any other app that handles SVG).
+* __Enable copy-pasting SVG drawings between LO and Inkscape__ (or any other app that handles SVG).
 Although LO has a pretty good support for SVG, when you copy a drawing in Inkscape it is disappointingly pasted as a bitmap in LO and it is not even possible to use "paste special" to get the vector format.
 With this extension, there is no need to go through a file for LO to exchange SVG with other apps.

->Equations appear as SVG images in LO (yet, they are fully re-editable).
+Equations appear as SVG images in LO (yet, they are fully re-editable).

 ## How it works: